esl/jekyll-codesync-global/_posts/blog-posts/2019-12-16-bare-metal-from-a-hardware-perspective-embedded-frameworks-build-systems.md

 "
 abstract: "It's an exciting time to be interested in programming languages as the abundance of computing power, even in the smallest devices around us, makes almost every language a viable choice for implementation.
 Almost.

-While it is true that we have quad-core Raspberry Pi computers and the term "bare metal" gets thrown around a lot, the reality of chips and architectures used in commercial embedded devices often create friction between the hardware and software world."
+While it is true that we have quad-core Raspberry Pi computers and the term bare metal gets thrown around a lot, the reality of chips and architectures used in commercial embedded devices often create friction between the hardware and software world."
 speaker_id: omer-kilic
 type: video
 youtube_id: _4FItSzedBk